 That’s the logical question to ask yourself after learning that a resume can be two pages.
 Typically, it's best to include your most recent 10 years of experience, focusing on roles that are most relevant to the job you're after.

 If you have older experiences that are particularly impressive or relevant, it’s okay to include them, but don’t feel the need to list every job you’ve ever had.
-The aim is to provide a clear and focused snapshot of your career that shows your growth, skills, and achievements, without overloading the recruiter with too much detail.
-Tailoring your resume to the job you’re applying for helps keep it concise and impactful.
+The goal is to underscore your career growth, skills, and achievements clearly and concisely, without overwhelming the recruiter.

 Who should use a 2-page resume?